qauchida/qauchida.github.io/essays/PairProgramming.md

 ## Session 1: Up and Running

-In this session, I worked with [Angeli Amascual](https://angeli-amascual.github.io/) for 20 minutes on 05/29/2020.
+In this session, I worked with [Angeli Amascual](https://angeli-amascual.github.io/) from 12:00 to 12:30 on 05/29/2020.
 Before we jumped right into using it, we talked for a bit about how this was going to work.
 We could try to use Zoom at the same time while using the Floobits plugin.
+I already created a workspace on Floobits, so I invited her to my workspace.

 ## Session 2: Trying to Break It

 In this session, our research group wanted to see what happens when all 4 of us try to work at the same time.
+Angeli, [Max](https://maxdeyo.github.io/), [Hana](http://hannaparkuh.github.io/) and I all tried to work on the same thing on 05/30/2020 around 1:30pm.

+## Session 3:

+## Session 4:

+## What Worked (and What Didn't)